PALATINE BONE ANATOMY

 • Transmits greater palatine nerve

-• Transmits greater palatine vessels to hard palate
+• Transmits greater palatine vessels to your hard palate

 PROCESSES OF PALATINE BONE